lisp-wg/wg-charter/charter.md

 - LISP External Connectivity: [RFC6832] defines the Proxy ETR element, to be used to connect LISP sites with non-LISP sites.
 However, LISP deployments could benefit from more advanced internetworking, for instance by defining mechanism to discover such external connectivity.

-- NAT-Traversal: Support for NAT-traversal solution in deployments where LISP tunnel routers are separated from correspondent tunnel routers by a NAT (e.g., LISP mobile node).
+- NAT-Traversal: Support for a NAT-traversal solution in deployments where LISP tunnel endpoints are separated from by a NAT (e.g., LISP mobile node).

-- Mobility: Some LISP deployment scenarios include endpoints that move across different LISP xTRs and/or LISP xTRs that are themselves mobile, hence, support needs to be provided in order to achieve seamless connectivity.
+- Mobility: Some LISP deployment scenarios include endpoints that move across different LISP xTRs and/or LISP xTRs that are themselves mobile.
+Support needs to be provided to achieve seamless connectivity.

-- Privacy and Security: The WG will work on topics of EID anonymity, VPN segmentation leveraging on the Instance ID, and traffic anonymization.
+- Privacy and Security: The WG will work on EID anonymity, VPN segmentation leveraging on the Instance ID, and traffic anonymization.
 The reuse of existing mechanisms will be prioritized.

-- LISP Applicability: In time, LISP has proved to be a very flexible protocol that can be used in various use-cases not even considered during its design phase.
-[RFC7215], while remaining a good source of information, covers one single use case, which is not anymore the main LISP application scenario.
-The LISP WG will document LISP deployments for most recent and relevant use-cases, so as to update and complement [RFC7215] as needed.
+- LISP Applicability: LISP has proved to be a very flexible protocol that can be used in various use-cases not considered during its design phase.
+[RFC7215], while remaining a good source of information, covers one single use case, which is no longer the main LISP application scenario.
+The LISP WG will document LISP deployments for the most recent and relevant use-cases, as an update to [RFC7215].

 ## Proposed Charter: Tentative Milestones